 What is Windows 7?

 For example, in Windows 7 you can view two windows side by side by using the Aero Snap feature.
-This feature automatically sizes or snaps two windows to fit together on the screen thus allowing you the convenience of viewing them next to each other.
+This feature automatically sizes—or snaps—two windows to fit together on the screen, allowing you the convenience of viewing them next to each other.

-Please note that Windows 7 is designed to work on PCs - it requires additional setup to run on a Mac (Apple Macintosh Computer).
+Please note that Windows 7 is designed to work on PCs and requires additional setup to run on a Mac (Apple Macintosh computer).

 To learn more, check out our Understanding Operating Systems lesson in Computer Basics.